sparkflows/sparkflows-docs/docs/hpe/index.rst

 HPE Guide
 =========

-Fire Insights is seamlessly integrated with HPE platform.
-With Fire Insights you can perform self-serve data processing, analytics and machine learning on HPE Unified Analytics platform.
+Sparkflows is seamlessly integrated with HPE platform.
+With Sparkflows you can perform self-serve data processing, analytics and machine learning on HPE Unified Analytics platform.

-Fire Insights integrates with HPE Platform.
+Sparkflows integrates with HPE Platform.

 .. panels::
     :container: container-lg pb-3